gshipley/summitlab14/Chapters/09-Using_Cartridges.md

 	[firstphp-ose.example.com ~]\> env |grep MYSQL

-You should see the following information return from the command:
+You should see the following information returned from the command:

 	OPENSHIFT_MYSQL_DIR=/var/lib/openshift/52afd7bc3a0fb277cf000070/mysql/
 	OPENSHIFT_MYSQL_DB_PORT=3306